NEONScience/NEON-Data-Skills/tutorials/R/spatial-data/spatialData.md

 The `getLocTOS()` function in the `geoNEON` package uses the NEON API to access NEON location data and then makes protocol-specific calculations to return precise locations for each sampling effort.
-This function works for a subset of NEON TOS data prodcuts.
+This function works for a subset of NEON TOS data products.
 The list of tables and data products that can be entered is in the
 <a href="https://github.com/NEONScience/NEON-geolocation/tree/master/geoNEON" target="_blank">package documentation on GitHub</a>.